How to choose the right child car seat for your baby and child

 Forward facing seat

-Similar to rearward facing seats, forward facing seats are used on the back seat and can only be used in the front if there isn't an airbag fitted or if the airbag is turned off.
+Like rearward-facing seats, forward-facing seats are used on the back seat and can only be used in the front if there isn't an airbag fitted or if the airbag is turned off.

-The seat has a harness and is fixed in place by the adult seatbelt.
+The seat must have a harness and is fixed in place by the adult seatbelt.

 Booster and backrest seat